 Gives you notification when the temperature is at such a low level that the stove is producing creosote,a very real fire hazard,because the temperature is so low that it causes the smoke to condense and therefore deposit the harmful product within the stove to cause future problem

 Reduce fuel usage.

-Because the thermometer will show the temperature within the stove it becomes easy to maximize efficient working which gives you greater control over fuel usage and should enable you to run at an optimum temperature when the stove is in use.It will,by ensuring the efficient working of the appliance,reduce harmful emissions into the atmosphere.
-So by owning and using a stove thermometer correctly you can ensure that your stove,old or young achieves the maximum life span possible.
+Because the wood stove thermometer will show the temperature within the stove it becomes easy to maximize efficient working which gives you greater control over fuel usage and should enable you to run at an optimum temperature when the stove is in use.It will,by ensuring the efficient working of the appliance,reduce harmful emissions into the atmosphere.
+So by owning and using a log burner thermometer correctly you can ensure that your stove,old or young achieves the maximum life span possible.

 If your stove is burning at a greater temperature than is necessary, you will obviously be burning too much fuel unnecessarily which will not only increase fuel usage but will also increase atmospheric pollution.

 The temperature readings will obviously aid your efficient burning pattern of your appliance and this will obviously – because of the burning efficiency – result in less cleaning because there just won’t be the buildup of creosote which is the biggest problem caused by inefficient burning patterns.

 The 4 main types of Wood Stove Thermometers